theatre-js/theatre-docs/docs/getting-started/try-it-out/README.md

 ---
-title: Try Theatre.js
+title: ▶ Quick start
+prev: /getting-started/
-next: /basics/
+next: /getting-started/basics/
 ---

-# ▶ Try Theatre.js
+# ▶ Quick start

 Theatre is framework agnostic and **can be used in any frontend web project**.
 Theatre can animate DOM elements, THREE.js objects, any JavaScript variable... or even IOT devices.
 This page gives some ways to play around with Theatre.js or quickly add Theatre.js to your web page.